 Considering Chef Bocuse’s history on French cuisine and the fact that he managed a 3 star Michelin restaurant for 48 years should help you understand the type of dining you’re getting into here.

 The menu is full of amazing appetizers and entrees and the only reason we don’t list any is to keep you from favoring one over the other.
-I can guarantee you, anything you get here is going to be superb and take your palate to a whole new level.
+We can guarantee you, anything you get here is going to be superb and take your palate to a whole new level.
 Located in the France Pavilion at Epcot.

 1. Takumi-Tei – At Takumi-Tei, the beauty of Japan is also in its cuisine, providing guests with one of the most immersive, personal dining experiences ever.
 Japanese-inspired dishes like braised wagyu beef, roasted duck, maki sushi and yuzu cheesecake fill the menu.
-While i am over the top about the Japanese Culture, anyone who dines here will feel the authenticity of the Japanese service and cuisine.
+While we are over the top about the Japanese Culture, anyone who dines here will feel the authenticity of the Japanese service and cuisine.

 Dining at this signature sit-down restaurant is almost ceremonial in its presentation and service.
 Each room is designed with a natural element: earth, wind, water, fire and wood.
 Every area features beautiful, handcrafted works of art honoring the element that brought it to life.
-While this type of dining experience may sound a little out of the average diners comfort zone, I can promise that you’ll feel very welcomed and enjoy a peaceful, tasteful culinary experience.
+While this type of dining experience may sound a little out of the average diners comfort zone, we can promise that you’ll feel very welcomed and enjoy a peaceful, tasteful culinary experience.
 Located in the Japan Pavilion at Epcot theme park.